Lemon Pound Cake

 - In the bowl of an electric mixer fitted with the paddle attachment (or beaters), cream the butter and sugar on medium speed until light and fluffy, 3 to 4 minutes.
 Scrape down the sides of the bowl, then beat in the eggs one at a time, beating well after each addition.
 Scrape down the sides of the bowl again.

-- Spoon the thick batter into the prepared Bundt pan and smooth with a rubber spatula.
-Bake for 65 to 75 minutes, or until the cake is golden and a tester comes out clean.
+- Divide the thick batter into the prepared pans and smooth with a rubber spatula.
+Bake for 55 to 65 minutes, or until the top is golden and a tester comes out clean.

-- Meanwhile, make the syrup.
+- When the cakes are almost cool, make the syrup.
 Combine the water and sugar in a saucepan and bring to a boil.
 Remove from the heat and stir in the lemon juice.

-- When the cake is cool, carefully transfer it to a serving platter.
-To make the glaze: in a medium bowl, whisk together the confectioners' sugar and lemon juice.
+- To make the glaze: in a medium bowl, whisk together the confectioners' sugar and lemon juice.
 Add more confectioners' sugar or lemon juice as necessary to make a thick but pourable glaze (it should be a little thicker than you'd think, about the consistency of molasses or honey).
 Spoon the glaze over the top of the cake, letting it drip down the sides.
+Let the cakes sit for about one hour to allow the glaze to set before serving.

 - Note: You'll need 4 to 5 large lemons for the entire recipe.